nithinbekal/sicp/chapter-01/index.md

 ## Chapter 1: Buiding Abstractions With Procedures

+### Notes from lecture 1B

+When evaluating an exression:

+* Evaluate the operator to get procedure
+* Evaluate operand to get arguments
+* Apply procedure to args
+  - Copy body of procedure, substituting the args supplied for the formal params of the procedure.
+  - Evaluate the resulting new body

+To evaluate `if`:

+* Evaluate predicate first
+* if predicate yields true, evaluate conseuent
+* else evaluate alternative

+Iteration - all the state is in explicit variables so if the process were to be paused, we could continue evaluation using the state variables.

+Recursion - current state variables not enough to continue evaluation.

+**Fibonacci program**

+time complexity:  O(fib n)
+space complexity: O(n)

+Space complexity is O(n) because the space used is the length of the longest path of the recursion tree.

+**Towers of Hanoi**

+Move n high tower from spike `from` to spike `to` with an extra spike `spare`.

+    (define (move n from to spare)
+      (cond (= n 0) 'done')
+            (else
+              (move (- n 1) from spare to)
+              (print-move from to)
+              (move (- n 1) spare to from)))

+    (move 3 1 3 2)

 #### Exercise 1.3

   Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.

     (define (sq x) (* x x))